eliedraiwork/learning-git/README.md

 echo "Hello, world!" > hello.txt
 ```

-You can the check the status of all your git files by using the following command:
+You can check the status of all your git files by using the following command:

 ```
 git status